Collections Access Project

 We would like to thank the following individuals for their participation in this project :

 Copy Editor: Lys Ann Weiss, Post Hoc Academic Publishing Services

 Database Assistants: Ashlee Bailey and Aimie Westphal

-Writers: Nadia Baadj, Martin Fox, Inez E. McDermott, Elizabeth Nogrady, Jane Seney, Melissa Geisler Trafton, Barbara McLean Ward, Emily M. Weeks Ph.D., and more to come in the coming weeks!
+Writers: Nadia Baadj, Michelle Millar Fisher, Martin Fox, Grace-Yvette Gemmell, Inez E. McDermott, Elizabeth Nogrady, Jane Seney, Melissa Geisler Trafton, Barbara McLean Ward, Gerald W. R. Ward, and Emily M. Weeks Ph.D.

 The National Endowment for the Arts